Career Clusters

 Quick Facts

-• Technology improves efficiency
+- Technology improves efficiency

-Technology continues to improve agricultural efficiencies, for example geospatial mapping can be used to precisely target pesticides and fertilizers to areas with poor crop yields.
+Technology continues to improve agricultural efficiencies, for example geospatial mapping can be used to precisely target pesticides and fertilizers to areas with poor crop yields. - Mining jobs are expanding

-Mining employs 675,000 workers and is projected to grow more rapidly than other segments of the cluster.
+Mining employs 675,000 workers and is projected to grow more rapidly than other segments of the cluster. - Demand for renewable energy fast growing

-Demand for renewable energy is growing faster than any other energy source in the U.S. Usage increased 100% between 2000 and 2018.
+Demand for renewable energy is growing faster than any other energy source in the U.S. Usage increased 100% between 2000 and 2018. - Decline in demand for wood products

 Demand for paper and wood products is projected to slow in the next several years, reducing related employment demand